-- (a) In addition to the exclusions stated at § 120.20.10(b)(2) (Delegation to Chief Judges and Certain Judiciary Officials), a delegation of Level 3 authority does not include authority for the following procurements: - best value competitive procurements of any dollar amount; - procurements over \$10,000 (\$25,000 for training products or services) awarded without competition. - (b) Judiciary staff who are conditionally appointed as procurement officers with a delegation of Level 3 authority pending completion of required training do not have authority to enter into commercial agreements, license agreements, and special use agreements.
+- (a) In addition to the exclusions stated at § 120.20.10(b)(2) (Delegation to Chief Judges and Certain Judiciary Officials), a delegation of Level 3 authority does not include authority for the following procurements: - best value competitive procurements of any dollar amount; - sole source procurement of non-IT products or services, except training products or services, above the \$5,000 competition threshold; or - sole source procurement of training products or services above the separate \$25,000 competition threshold applicable to these products or services. - (b) Judiciary staff who are conditionally appointed as procurement officers with a delegation of Level 3 authority pending completion of required training do not have authority to enter into commercial agreements, license agreements, and special use agreements.